 Classical supercomputing can help unreliable, intermediate-sized quantum processors to solve large problems reliably.
 Martin describes the benefits of using a hybrid quantum-classical architecture.
 Larger quantum circuits are broken into smaller subcircuits that are evaluated separately, either using a quantum processor or a quantum simulator running on a classical supercomputer.
 Circuit compilation techniques that determine which qubits are simulated classically greatly impact the system performance and provide a trade-off between circuit reliability and run time.

 Thursday, February 28th, 2019

 8:00 a.m. - 8:30 a.m.
 Pacific standard time

 This collection of self-paced training and reference materials provides an overview of parallel programming on Intel® architecture.

 This icon indicates that select videos or training are provided by third parties and may require registration to their site.

-Intel® Xeon® Product Family and Intel® Xeon Phi™ Product Family
+Intel® Xeon® Processor Family & Intel® Xeon Phi™ Product Family

 Why Use Code Modernization?

 The Purpose of Intel® Many Integrated Core Architecture